rhythmcache/payload-dumper-gui/README.md

 - [imgui](https://github.com/ocornut/imgui.git)
   Immediate-mode graphical user interface for C++

+- Attribution & Use of AI Tools
+Some parts of this code documentation, or refactoring were written or assisted by LLMs such as **ChatGPT** and **Claude**

 If you prefer a command-line utility, use
 [payload-dumper-rust](https://github.com/rhythmcache/payload-dumper-rust.git), which provides the same or more features.

 ---